 - Working with accounting software – Reconciliation and accounts are just a part of life.
 It gets easier if your recurring payment solutions work with your accounting apps.
 Check if they have built in support for Freshbooks, FreeAgent, or whatever accounting software you use.

 Recurring and subscription payments are an excellent way to add some financial security to your business.
-Try out some of these solutions, read through the support bases and FAQs, and get a good feel for what each of them can do.
+Try out some of these solutions, and read through the support bases or FAQs.
 You can then introduce the right subscription service for you, increase your repeat customer base, and grow your business.